Data + AI systems for real workflows

 SRR — Agentic Case Processing System

-Technical Lead · 99.4% contribution · Lingnan Cup 2nd Prize · Guangzhou TV segment · Patent filing in preparation · Public reference implementation
+Technical Lead · 99.4% contribution · Lingnan Cup 2nd Prize · RMB 10,000 prize · Guangzhou TV segment · CIC AI Award showcase · LUX incubation showcase · U.S. provisional filed · Public reference implementation

 Three-stage repo evolution